-Camel Riding: Ethical or not?
+Is Camel Riding Ethical or not?

 I highly recommend Pyramids View Inn for a safe and comfortable experience.
 I paid $50/night for a double ensuite balcony room with a view of the Great Pyramids of Giza and the Sphinx, and I did not regret it!
 I also booked my tours which were incredible through the bed and breakfast.
 The staff was extremely accommodating, protective of our safety, and thankful for our business.

-Highly Recommened Tour Guide
+Highly Recommended Tour Guide

 Despite lingering controversy about tourism in Egypt, here are 7 activities I recommend to make a visit to Cairo worthwhile: